Rokory/xRemoteDesktopSessionHost/README.md

 * **ConnectionBroker**: Specifies the Remote Desktop Connection Broker (RD Connection Broker) server for a Remote Desktop deployment.
 * **DatabaseConnectionString**: Specifies a connection string for the database that stores the high availability settings.

+### xRDCertificate

+* **Role**: The role, the certificate should be configured for.
+Set to RDGateay, RDWebAccess, RDRedirector, or RDPublishing
+* **ImportPath**: Path of the pfx file with the certificate to import
+* **Password**: A PSCredential object containing the password for the pfx file.
+Only the password property of the object is used.
+The username property is not used.
+* **ConnectionBroker**: Specifies the Remote Desktop Connection Broker (RD Connection Broker) server for a Remote Desktop deployment.

 ## Versions

 ### Unreleased